 Skip to main content

 Self-hosting W&B Weave gives you more control over its environment and configuration.
 This can help you create a more isolated environment and meet additional security compliance.
-This document guides you through how to deploy the components required to run W&B Weave in a self-managed environment using the Altinity ClickHouse Operator.
+This document guides you through how to deploy the components required to run W&B Weave in a W&B Self-Managed deployment using the Altinity ClickHouse Operator.
 By the end, you’ll have a production-grade Weave instance running on your own Kubernetes cluster, backed by a replicated ClickHouse database and S3-compatible object storage.
 This guide is for Kubernetes administrators and platform engineers who are responsible for deploying and operating W&B in their organization.
 Self-managed Weave deployments rely on ClickHouseDB to manage its backend.
 This deployment uses:

 • Altinity ClickHouse Operator: Enterprise-grade ClickHouse management for Kubernetes.